jisokuor/weather_garden/output.md

 ## Date: May 31, 2024

 ## Weather Forecast
-**Current Weather:**

-As of May 31st, 2024, at 00:00:00, the current temperature in Porvoo, Finland is:

-* **Temperature:** 13.06°C (Feels like: 12.82°C), Min: 13.06°C, Max: 13.52°C

-The weather conditions are currently:
+**Date and Time:** May 31, 2024 - 00:00:00 (current time)

+**Temperature:** Current temperature is 13 degrees Celsius, feels like 12.82 degrees Celsius.
+Minimum temperature for the day was also 13 degrees Celsius, while the maximum temperature reached 13.52 degrees Celsius.

-* **Weather Conditions:** Clear sky, with a visibility of 10 kilometers.
+**Weather Conditions:** The current weather conditions are clear skies with a visibility of 10 kilometers.

-Wind speed and direction are as follows:

-* **Wind:** Speed: 1.81 meters per second (3.9 miles per hour), Direction: 61 degrees (East-Northeast), Gust: 1.97 meters per second (4.5 miles per hour)
+**Wind:** Wind speed is moderate at 1.81 meters per second from a direction of 61 degrees.
+There is a gust of 1.97 meters per second.

+**Visibility:** Visibility is excellent at 10,000 meters.

-The humidity is at 92%.
+**Humidity:** The relative humidity is 92%.

-**Date and Time:** May 31st, 2024, at 00:00:00

-(Note: Please keep in mind that the forecast data provided may not reflect the actual weather conditions when you receive this information.)
+**Pressure:** Atmospheric pressure is 1014 hectopascals.

+(Note: This data corresponds to the first entry in the list, which represents the current weather conditions.)
 ## Gardening Tips
 **Static Tips for May:**
 This is the main planting month.
 Plant potatoes, carrots, and beets.
 Harden off indoor-grown seedlings before transplanting them outside.
 Start planting summer flowers.